Beastvour/Auto-Scan/README.md

 ## 👑 My Recon 👑

-## Following Scripts that need to be Installed
+## Following scripts that need to be installed
 To run the project, you will need to install the following programs:

 - [Findomain](https://github.com/Edu4rdSHL/findomain)